harshanp2003/CSharp/README.md

+1. Program to write 10MB of data to multiple files

 1. C# program that asks the user to enter multiple lines of text (until they type "STOP").

 2. Program that takes a list of integers from the user and performs the following operations using LINQ: